rseichter/automx2/README.md

 ## Copyright

-automx2 is Copyright © 2019-2021 Ralph Seichter and licensed under the GNU General Public License V3 or later.

-The project is hosted on [GitHub (rseichter/automx2)](https://github.com/rseichter/automx2).
+automx2 is Copyright © 2019-2021 Ralph Seichter.
+Parts of the initial documentation were written by Patrick Ben Koetter, Copyright © sys4 AG. automx2 is licensed under the GNU General Public License V3 or later.
+The project is hosted on GitHub in the [rseichter/automx2](https://github.com/rseichter/automx2) repository.
-Please use the project's issue tracker in case you experience any problems.

 ## Documentation

-automx2 comes with documentation that explains how automated mail account configuration works, how automx2 works and how you install and configure automx2.

-All [documentation](https://github.com/rseichter/automx2/blob/master/doc/automx2.adoc) is stored in the doc subdirectory.
-You can read it file by file using a text reader or all files as one if you point your browser to +automx2.html+.
+Detailed documentation is available [in PDF](https://github.com/rseichter/automx2/blob/master/doc/automx2.pdf) and other formats; see the [doc folder](https://github.com/rseichter/automx2/blob/master/doc).

-## Sponsors
+## Contributing

-Sponsored by (in alphabetical order) [mediaBEAM GmbH](https://www.mediabeam.com/) and [sys4 AG](https://sys4.de/).
+Submitting ideas, suggestions and bug reports in the form of [GitHub issues](https://github.com/rseichter/automx2) is welcome.
+Please refer to [this blog article](https://about.gitlab.com/blog/2016/03/03/start-with-an-issue/).
+To avoid Copyright issues, I do not currently accept code contributions.
+I hope that this will change at some future date.
+However, it is possible to sponsor specific new features.
+Contact me via email to discuss this in detail.